Skip to content

 Changes in authorship

-Any changes to authorship during the publication process must be approved by all authors of the paper, and all authors must confirm to the journal that they give their consent and made a genuine intellectual contribution to the paper.
+Any changes to authorship during the peer review process must be approved by all authors of the paper, and all authors must confirm to the journal that they give their consent and made a genuine intellectual contribution to the paper.

 In addition, you must explain to the journal the reasons behind the change in authorship based on the guidelines above.
 If additional authors are being added to the manuscript, you will need to provide evidence of their significant contribution to the work.